Bullshit Jobs: A Theory

 David Graeber died unexpectedly in Venice in 2020.
-The JC doesn’t subscribe to Graeber’s total theory and certainly not to his general political outlook but still lauds the spot-on insight that propels Bullshit Jobs: A Theory all the same, and the brio with which Mr. Graeber articulated it.
-The world is a less interesting place without him in it.
+The JC doesn’t subscribe wholesale to Graeber’s total theory and nor his general political outlook, but he was still a formidable intellect and a fabulous contrarian to boot, and we laud the spot-on insight that propels Bullshit Jobs: A Theory all the same, and the brio with which Mr. Graeber articulated it.
+We also think everyone in the financial markets should read Debt: The First 5,000 Years.
+The world is a far less interesting place without David Graeber in it.
+Well played, sir.

 - Unscrupulous businesses were around long before Dickens, as any old-school Leftie should know.
 They go with the capitalist running dog territory.

 - Survivors are harder to rationalise, except as the small group “defectors” that get away with free-riding in any large scale game of prisoner’s dilemma.

 - Of course, one can very easily evaluate the cost of legal services; evaluating the risks and costs one’s legal team avoided is harder: that is the dog that did not bark in the night-time.